Demystifying Figure AI pricing: What we know in 2026

 While Figure AI keeps its cards close to its chest, we can get a feel for the market by looking at what its competitors are doing.
 The world of humanoid robotics is getting crowded, and prices are all over the place depending on what the robot can do and who it's for.

-Here’s a quick rundown of the estimated prices for some of the main players in 2025:
+Here’s a quick rundown of estimated prices for some of the main players as of 2026:

 This video explores the potential costs of various AI robots, providing context for the speculative Figure AI pricing.